Basohli (town): Religion

 The religious distribution of the population is as follows - Hindu 83.01%, Muslim 16.38%, other 0.61%.

 Basohli painting

 Basohli is widely known for its paintings, which are considered the first school of Pahari paintings, and which evolved into the much prolific Kangra paintings school by mid-eighteenth century.
 The painter Nainsukh ended his career in Basohli.

-Basohli painting was a vigorous, bold and imaginative artistic style, rich, stylish and unconventional.
-A style of painting characterized by vigorous use of primary colours and a peculiar facial formula prevailed in the seventeenth and early eighteenth centuries in the foothills of the Western Himalayas in the Jammu and Punjab States.
-The earliest paintings in this style have been dated to the time of Raja Kirpal Pal (1678–93).

-Originating in Basohli State, the style spread to the Hill States of Mankot, Nurpur, Kulu, Mandi, Suket, Bilaspur, Nalagarh, Chamba, Guler and Kangra.
-The first mention of Basohli painting is in the annual report of the Archaeological Survey of India for the year published in 1921.
-Referring to the acquisitions of the Archaeological Section of the Central Museum, Lahore, the report states that "a series of old paintings of the Basohli School were purchased, and the Curator concludes that the Basohli Schools is possibly of pre-Moghul origin, and so called Tibeti pictures are nothing but late productions of this school".

 History

 The Battle of Basoli was fought in Basohli between the Sikhs and the Mughal Empire aided by the Rajputs of the hill states in 1702.